bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 If something goes wrong during extraction — like a network issue or a missing API key — the `<ai-paste>` component will emit a custom `ai-paste-error` event container an `Error` in the `detail`.

 You can listen for this event to surface meaningful feedback to users.
-For example, let’s display a simple alert when something fails.
+For example, let's display a simple alert when something fails.

 Open `src/main.ts` in the frontend project and add an event listener on `<ai-paste>`.